khwajaavais/Twitter-Speech-Detection-Sentiment-Analysis/README.md

 **STEP - 3: PIPELINE CREATION**

-As both the above steps were important for classifying the Tweet as Postive or Negative; a Pipeline was created were both the above steps were implemented in this single step.
+As both the above steps were important for classifying the Tweet as Postive or Negative; a Pipeline was created where both the above steps were implemented in this single step.

 Where first the data was cleaned using the TF-IDF and then this data is passed for the classification purpose.